jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 ##### Objects

-Here follows an example code, expressed in a diagram, that will be used as an example for the expressions in text code that follow.
+Here follows an example code, expressed in a diagram, that might be used as an example for the expressions in text code that follow.

 ![](images/0.0.%20Text%20Code%20Introduction.001.png)